wp-plugins/wpbp-video-chat/readme.txt

 * Q. How do I add it to my blog/website?
 * A. Just go to the backend and on appearance select menus, From there you can add your page, It'll be *chatroom* by default.

+* Q. I'm having issues with my wordpress keyboard shortcuts affectiong my chat, It's not allowing me to use certain letters.
+* A. The fix for this is to disable the Admin navbar on your frontend only, to do this add * // Remove Admin Bar Front End add_filter('show_admin_bar', '__return_false'); * to you funtions.php file in your themes folder.

 == Changelog ==